Top Tips for Writing an Ex-Military CV

 It is important that prospective employers know your location, so they can determine your proximity to the vacancy.
 If you are applying for a job that requires relocation, your willingness to relocate should also be included on your CV.
 This could be referenced either below your name or within your profile summary which highlights key relevant information matched to the role you are applying for.

 For a successful CV, the presentation is key.
-The length of a CV should be kept to a maximum of two pages, with information presented concisely and work experience listed chronologically.
+The length of a CV should be kept to a maximum of two pages, with the information presented concisely and work experience listed chronologically.

 This may seem a basic point but checking your CV for spelling and punctuation mistakes is highly important.
 A CV littered with errors can indicate a lack of care and attention to detail and can potentially weaken your application.
 Asking a friend to proof your CV is a great way to ensure it makes sense and is free from mistakes.